 Teachers transfer knowledge, but they do not generate truths.
 In order to have true authority, teachers must be able to forgive and ask for forgiveness.
 Pupils and children must see that the reason their teachers and parents do something is not always just so they can be right.
 Because, it's possible to make mistakes and still have a great deal of authority.
-In fact, authority is mainly based on trust rather than perfection.
+The key to authority doesn't lie in perfection, but rather in trust.
 There are no perfect teachers, just those who hide behind their authority to pretend that they are.
 Children must view their teachers and parents as being there to help educate them rather than as disciplinarians whose purpose it is to implement a strict set of rules.
 We should question why we impose the rules we do in relation to the objectives we hope to achieve.
 Education becomes problematic when methods and objectives get mixed up.

 The role of teaching is different today than it was in the past.
 Nowadays, children can use a tablet to access all the information they need.
 Does this mean that they question the concept of a teacher or their authority?